smf-steve/assignment-grading/sample_assignment/README.md

   4. Add additional information as you feel is necessary.

 ## Grading
-   1. An automated process will be used to expidate the grading of this assignment.
+   1. An automated process will be used to expedite the grading of this assignment.
    2. As such, it is important that you position your answers appropriately.
    3. A file called "answers.md" will be provided to you with all the correct answers.
    4. A file called "grade.report" will be provided with your final score and any breakdown.